stacks-network/stacks-core/README.md

 For non-consensus breaking releases, this project uses the following release process:

+1. First, the release manager must decide on the *version number* for this release.
+The factors that determine the version number is discussed in [versioning](#versioning).
+Note that the release manager must determine, first, whether there is a conensus-breaking change, but this is rare.
+The release manager must also determine whether there is a "non-consensus-breaking changes that require a fresh chainstate".
+This means that the database schema has changed.
 1. A release manager enumerates the PRs or issues that would _block_ the release.
 A label should be applied to each such issue/PR as `2.0.x.y.z-blocker`.
 The release manager should ping these